Skip to content

 🔬 Research Laboratories for Quantum Science and Technology in Indonesia

 At the BRIN Research Center for Quantum Physics, we develop cutting-edge experimental facilities that support both fundamental and applied quantum research.
 Our laboratories provide researchers, students, and collaborators with access to world-class instrumentation for exploring quantum physics, optical physics, and particle physics.
 Each lab is dedicated to advancing Indonesia’s scientific and technological capabilities while remaining open for collaborative research and innovation.
-Researchers, collaborators, and students interested in conducting experiments or joint projects can request access through BRIN’s Directorate of Research and Infrastructure, which manages laboratory access and experimental costs via an integrated platform called ELSA.
+Researchers, collaborators, and students interested in conducting experiments or joint projects can request access through BRIN’s Deputy of Research and Infrastructure, which manages laboratory access and experimental costs via an integrated platform called ELSA.

 🔥 Pulsed Laser Deposition (PLD) Laboratory